Ad Reinhardt: Background

 Reinhardt was born in Buffalo, New York, and lived with his family in the Riverside section along the Niagara River.
 His cousin Otto and he were close, as well as the extended family, but work took his father to New York City.
 He later studied art history at Columbia College of Columbia University, where he was a close friend of Robert Lax and Thomas Merton.
 The three developed similar concepts of simplicity in different directions.
 Reinhardt considered himself a painter from a very early age and began winning prizes for painting in grade school and high school.
 Feeling that he had already acquired all the technical skills in high school he turned down scholarships at art schools and accepted a full scholarship at Columbia University which he attended from 1931 to 1935.
 Reinhardt studied under the art historian Meyer Schapiro.
 He took painting classes as an undergraduate at Columbia's Teachers College and after graduation began to study painting with Carl Holty and Francis Criss at the American Artists School, while simultaneously studying portraiture at the National Academy of Design under Karl Anderson.

 Upon finishing college he was accredited as a painter by Burgoyne Diller, which allowed him to work from 1936 until 1940 for the WPA Federal Art Project, easel division.
 Sponsored by Holty he became a member of the American Abstract Artists group, with whom he exhibited for the next decade.
 Reinhardt described his association with the group as "one of the greatest things that ever happened to me".
 He participated in group exhibitions at the Peggy Guggenheim Gallery, and he had his first one-man show at the Artists Gallery in 1943.
 He then went on to be represented by Betty Parsons, exhibiting first at the Wakefield Bookshop, the Mortimer Brandt Gallery and then when Parsons opened her own gallery on 57th street.
 Reinhardt had regular solo exhibitions yearly at the Betty Parsons Gallery beginning in 1946.
 He was involved in the 1940 protest against MoMA, designing the leaflet that asked How modern is the Museum of Modern Art?
 His works were displayed regularly throughout the 1940s and 1950s at the Annual Exhibitions held at the Whitney Museum of American Art.
 He was also part of the protest against the Metropolitan Museum of Art in 1950 which became known as "The Irascibles."

 Having completed his studies at the New York University Institute of Fine Arts, Reinhardt became a teacher at Brooklyn College in 1947 and taught there until his death from a heart attack in 1967.
 He also taught at the California School of Fine Arts in San Francisco, the University of Wyoming, Yale University and Hunter College, New York.
+He was survived by his wife Rita and their daughter Anna.